datacraft-dsc/DEPs/2/README.md

 Every DEP (including branches) carries a different number.
 New versions of the same DEP have new numbers.

 ### DEP template
-Each DEP MUST customize and include this header:
+Each DEP must customise and include this header:
 ````
 ```
 shortname: [number/shortname]